You-Gao/Blog/mainpages/about.md

 <img src=" {{ 'assets/home/bundled_me.jpg' | absolute_url}}" class="img-fluid" alt="...">

+## who are you?

+i go by you. the logo U高, is just my first and last name (you gao). i'll try to give a comprehensive answer to this by stating my preferences and hopefully that gives you insight into how i see the world.

+i enjoy minimalism, almost to a fault. my favorite art movement is bauhaus. i would consider myself a constructive empiricist. favorite flavor of anything is mango. i made spare money as a teen by selling items on popular mmos. studying computer science and global development "*studies*" in college. comfort show is family guy. smiling friends enjoyer.

 ## why are you writing?

 the reason i started this blog was to explore the random thoughts i had in mind. for any blog post then, were written because they contained ideas which were interesting, perplexing maybe, usually existential, or funny; enough so that it warranted me spending time to write about it.